History of Palm Beach County, Florida: 1890–1899

 On Lake Worth's eastern shore, the Royal Poinciana Hotel in Palm Beach opened for business in February 1894, constructed by Flagler to accommodate wealthy tourists.
 About a month later, the Florida East Coast Railway, owned by Flagler, reached West Palm Beach.
 The Flagler Alerts began operating in 1894 in West Palm Beach as the area's first volunteer fire department.
 Additionally, the first school for African-American students was founded in West Palm Beach in 1894.
 In the same year, West Palm Beach incorporated as a town on November 5 and became the first municipality in Palm Beach County.
 Major Nathan Boynton, congressman William S. Linton, and David Swinton, all from Michigan, arrived in the area in 1894 and established communities that would eventually become Boynton Beach and Linton (later renamed Delray Beach).
 The Florida East Coast Railway reached Boca Raton in 1895, the same year that railroad agent and surveyor Thomas Rickards became the first white settler in Boca Raton.
 Another significant event in 1895 was the completion of the first railroad across Lake Worth, linking Palm Beach and West Palm Beach to allow guests at Flagler's hotels direct access.

 In the following year, 1896, devastation from two large fires in downtown West Palm Beach resulted in building codes being updated to require brick structures.
-Flagler opened another hotel in Palm Beach that year, while was originally known as the Palm Beach Inn but later renamed The Breakers after guests began requesting rooms "by the breakers".
+Flagler opened another hotel in Palm Beach that year, which was originally known as the Palm Beach Inn but later renamed The Breakers after guests began requesting rooms "by the breakers".
 The Breakers was the county's first beachfront hotel.
 Flagler would also build his own winter home, known as Whitehall, which he and his wife moved into in 1902.
 South Florida's oldest actively circulating newspaper, the Palm Beach Daily News (also known as the "Shiny Sheet"), began publication in 1897 under the name Daily Lake Worth News.
 Edward R. Bradley's Beach Club opened in Palm Beach in 1898, becoming the county's first gambling establishment.
 Despite the efforts to relocate the county seat to Juno in 1889, the Dade County seat reverted to Miami in 1899 after the population of the Bay Country grew larger.